mightyhorst/siteminder/readme.md

 [x] 6.8.
 Avoid using the Node.js crypto library for handling passwords, use Bcrypt

-![ ]
-6.9.
+[ ] 6.9.
 Escape HTML, JS and CSS output

 [x] 6.10.
 Validate incoming JSON schemas

-![ ]
-6.11.
+[ ] 6.11.
 Support blacklisting JWTs

-![ ]
-6.12.
+[ ] 6.12.
 Prevent brute-force attacks against authorization

 [x] 6.13.
 Run Node.js as non-root user

 [x] 6.14.
 Limit payload size using a reverse-proxy or a middleware

-![ ]
-6.15.
+[ ] 6.15.
 Avoid JavaScript eval statements

-![ ]
-6.16.
+[ ] 6.16.
 Prevent evil RegEx from overloading your single thread execution

 [x] 6.17.
 Avoid module loading using a variable

-![ ]
-6.18.
+[ ] 6.18.
 Run unsafe code in a sandbox

-![ ]
-6.19.
+[ ] 6.19.
 Take extra care when working with child processes

 [x] 6.20.
 Hide error details from clients

 [x] 6.21.
 Configure 2FA for npm or Yarn

-[ ] No neccessary - 6.22.
+[ ] Not neccessary - 6.22.
 Modify session middleware settings

 [ ] 6.23.
 Avoid DOS attacks by explicitly setting when a process should crash